Skip to main content

 Note: This feature is intended to work with one-hop mesh only.
 If the preferred gateway selected in the Meraki dashboard is the repeater itself, no preference is given to this preferred gateway when forming a mesh link.

 Once the preferred gateway configuration is received, an access point will check if it can hear this gateway.
 If it can, the access point will use the band and channel where the gateway is available to negotiate the mesh link.
 If the negotiation process is successful, the mesh link is formed.
-However, if the mesh link fails to form, the access point will "blacklist" this band and channel combination for 10 minutes.
+However, if the mesh link fails to form, the access point will "block" this band and channel combination for 10 minutes.
 This logic prevents a loop where the preferred gateway is reachable, but the mesh link repeatedly fails to form with the preferred gateway, and the process repeats indefinitely.

 Regarding the band, the first preference is given to the 5GHz (if available for meshing).
 If an access point cannot form a mesh link with a preferred gateway on 5GHz after 5 minutes of trying, the access point will try to form the mesh on 2.4GHz.
 If this mesh formation fails again after 5 minutes, the access point will try creating a mesh link with other available (non-preferred) gateways nearby.
 This logic ensures that the repeater access point will not get stranded if the configured preferred gateway is not available or has inferior link quality.